sadricodes/scriptify/documentation/installing.md

 ---

-## Create custom webpage for admin settings
+## :two: Create custom webpage for admin settings

 - YouTube guide for this step